dcaliskan777/Stocks-analysis/Written_Report_VBA_Challange.md

 In the picture, elapsed time of the first macro is 0.9267812 seconds and that of refactored one is 0.328125 seconds.
 By a quick calculation the percentage decrease is around 65%.

-It was expected that the percentage decreases for two years were the same, becaause date sets containing both years are of similar characteristics and they are of the same size.
+It was expected that the percentage decreases for two years were the same, becaause date sets of both years are of similar characteristics and they are of the same size.
 But there is a small difference between them.
 This might be due to the length of numbers in the data sets.

 The comparison of elapsed times of macros for both years can be seen in the following table: